foodfight/showz/scripts/episode-29-surge.md

 * Can you share some of the technologies and techniques you've used to achieve fast data queries in the cloud?
 * Disaster porn - Share one or two stories about some of your disasters?
 * Infrastructure as Code - The Food Fight Show is generally focused on topics of interest to anyone interested in "DevOps" but we also have a bias towards Chef.
 It would be interesting to hear about the tools you're using for managing your infrastructure.

+### Matt Grahamn

+#### Changing Etsy's Architectural Foundation with Continuous Deployment

+You hate that crusty old hunk of company technology that has long outlived the reasons it was adopted in the first place.
+But after all this time, it's stuck in the middle of everything; how to get rid of it?

+At Etsy, we have successfully replaced our biggest problems with the small fixes of Continuous Deployment.
+How did deployment arrive at the state it is in today from the primitive practices of the 1980s?
+What practices and tools make it possible to deploy production code more than 50 times per day?

+How does such frequent change actually improve quality and agility?
+Where can Continuous Deployment be applied?
+Finally, see how Continuous Deployment brings changes to an architectural foundation from a state of impossibility to the realm of safety and feasibility.

+Surgeon General's Warning: Research proves Continuous Deployment to be highly addictive.

+* Please introduce yourself to our audience.
+Where do you work, what's your role, etc.
+* What are you presenting here at Surge?
+* Can you share some of the technologies and techniques you've used to achieve continuous deployment?
+* Disaster porn - Share one or two stories about some of your disasters?
+* You warn that Continuous Deployment to be highly addictive.
+I have to agree!
+* You say you're doing "Continuous Deployment" but, as I understand it, there more to the deployment process than a simple git commit.
+Why isn't the entire deploy train fully automated?
+* Infrastructure as Code - We've had a number of your colleagues on previous episodes of the Food Fight Show to discuss your workflow, postmortems, and tools.
+Do you work with Chef yourself?

 ### AppNexus